system-er/gdtinycc/README.md

 and choose the name of the .c-file in the GDTinyCC-node in inspector.

 three options:
-- compile and run c-source-file just in time (filename *.c in inspector in "Source File")
+- compile and run c-source-file just in time (filename *.c in inspector in "Source File") new for v0.2: more than one filename separated with comma
 - save the compiled program in an objectfile (filename *.o in inspector in "Output Object File" -
   dont forget to press return)
 - load and run the saved program from an objectfile (filename *.o in inspector in "Input Object File" -